 - Trouble with mobility

 What makes benzos so different and dangerous is explained by their inherent nature.
-Because they are considered central nervous system depressants, just as others, they can lead to overdose deaths.
-When an individual takes too much of a central nervous system depressant, organs which are dependent on the nervous system to function when unconscious can stop working.
+Because they are considered central nervous system depressants they can lead to overdose deaths.
+When an individual takes too much of a central nervous system depressant, organs that are dependent on the nervous system to function when unconscious can stop working.
 This includes the respiratory system.
-So, those who overdose from benzos can quickly stop breathing and, in return, stop living.
+This means those who overdose from benzos can quickly stop breathing and even die.

 Dangers of Detoxing from Benzos